Bill Phillips (pitcher)

+Biography

-Phillips was born in Allenport, Pennsylvania.
-At the age of 21, Phillips broke into the big leagues on August 11, 1890, playing his first 10 games for the Pittsburgh Alleghenys.
+Phillips was born in Allenport, Pennsylvania on November 9, 1868.
+At the age of twenty-one, Phillips broke into the big leagues on August 11, 1890, playing his first ten games for the Pittsburgh Alleghenys.
+Five days later, on August 16, 1890, Phillips, pitching against the Chicago Colts, gave up two grand slam home runs in the same inning.

 As a player, he pitched for seven seasons in the majors.

-In 1895 he came back to play 18 more games for the Cincinnati Reds.
-In 1899 he went 17–9 on a team that featured 19-year-old rookie Sam Crawford and manager Buck Ewing.
+In 1895, he came back to play eighteen more games for the Cincinnati Reds.
+In 1899, he went 17–9 on a team that featured nineteen-year-old rookie Sam Crawford and manager Buck Ewing.
 Phillips played for the Reds from 1899 to 1903, playing his last game on September 22.
 In a game against the Reds in 1900, Phillips punched Roy Thomas after Thomas fouled off twelve pitches in a single at-bat in the eighth inning.

 Phillips managed the 1914 Indianapolis Hoosiers to the Federal League pennant.
 His top hitter was Benny Kauff and the top pitcher was Cy Falkenberg.
 Later he and Bill McKechnie managed the Newark Pepper, finishing the 1915 season fifth in the Federal League.

+Death and interment

-He died at age 72 in Charleroi, Pennsylvania, and was buried in Mount Auburn Cemetery in Fayette City, Pennsylvania.
+Phillips died at the age of seventy-two in Charleroi, Pennsylvania on October 25, 1941, and was buried in the Mount Auburn Cemetery in Fayette City, Pennsylvania.